 NEW STUDENT LOAN BORROWERS:

-First-time student loan borrowers are required to complete an Entrance Interview Counseling session prior to borrowing a student loan.
-This counseling session helps students understand their rights and responsibilities as a student loan borrower.
-Complete an online Entrance Counseling session.
-The Entrance Interview must be completed before student loan funds can be approved.
+First-time student loan borrowers are required to complete an Entrance Counseling session as well as the Master Promissory Note prior to borrowing a student loan.
+The Entrance Counseling session helps students understand their rights and responsibilities as a student loan borrower.
+The Entrance Counseling and Master Promissory Note must be completed before student loan funds can be approved.

 EXISTING STUDENT LOAN BORROWERS:

 Students who have borrowed federal student loans are required to complete and Exit Interview Counseling session upon graduating, dropping below six (6) credit hours, or withdrawing from school.
 The Exit Counseling session can be completed online at www.nlsds.ed.gov.
-The Office of Student Financial Aid and Scholarships also provides comprehensive financial education counseling sessions to assist students with understanding all student loans borrowed and potential repayment options.
-More information about student loan repayment options can be found at www.direct.ed.gov/student.html.
+The Office of Student Financial Aid & Scholarships also provides comprehensive financial education counseling sessions to assist students with understanding all student loans borrowed and potential repayment options.

 William D. Ford Federal Subsidized Loan (FDLS)